dmytri/node-operetta/README.md

 </pre>

 That's right, small and cheap.
 So far it's only got One Hundred and Seven Lines of Code, so get it while it's small.
-Before I add thousands lines to support such must-have features as sending and receiving email and impersonating a teenager in IRC channels.
+Before I add thousands of lines to support such must-have features as sending and receiving email and impersonating a teenager in IRC channels.

 And yes, I called you Shirley.